 9 Organs You Can Actually Live Without

 Most people have a steady enough diet that they won’t notice much difference when their gallbladder is gone, says Dr. Heimbach.
 “They don’t need that extra bile because your body is used to your diet and knows how to digest it,” she says.
 “It might have been more important in the past, when we didn’t have such a steady diet.”
-Gallstones are the most common reason the organ would be removed.
-Learn the superfoods that can keep your gallbladder healthy.
+However, the body needs to adjust after surgery and you may have trouble digesting fats; some people experience diarrhea or other side effects.

 With some weight-loss surgeries—and for aggressive stomach cancers that haven’t spread to other parts of the body—patients might have part or all of their stomach removed.
 (Learn about the mysterious stomach pain that’s often mistaken for cancer.)
 Normally, the stomach absorbs vitamins and jump-starts digestion by mixing foods with acids to break them down.
 Once the stomach is gone, surgeons will connect the esophagus directly with the small intestine.
 After surgery, patients can still eat solid food, but they’ll only be able to handle smaller quantities and might need to avoid certain foods to avoid “dumping syndrome” when the food passes quickly into the small intestine, says Abdullah Shatnawei, MD, gastroenterologist at Cleveland Clinic.
 “As food is dumped into the small bowel, sensations of dizziness, lightheadedness, sweating can occur, as well as bloating, satiety, fullness,” he says.
 They might also need a sudden trip to the bathroom.